 Lectio Divina, which means “holy reading”, is an ancient spiritual practice from the Christian monastic tradition that allows us to experience the presence of God through reading a passage from Scripture and listening, periods of silence, prayer and contemplation.
 It is not a Bible study nor a discussion group although people can certainly share their experience if they would like to.
 It is a way of praying that energises us and leaves us feeling more peaceful within ourselves and therefore more ready to engage with the reality of the life we live on a day-to-day basis.
 It helps us to take time to discover the rich truths of the Word of God.

-The first meeting is planned for Tuesday 11 January and this will allow for four meetings before the start of Lent.
+The first meeting is planned for Tuesday 26 April.
 If you would like to find out more, please speak to Joan or just sign up on the sheet at the back of the church.
 Numbers will be limited to a maximum of nine.